 My research covers topics related to the media, algorithms, and their relation to political and market institutions.
 Methodologically, I specialize in developing new approaches to quantify politically and economically relevant concepts from unstructured data such as text.

-In January 2023, I joined ETH Zurich as a Post-Doctoral researcher, working at the Center for Law & Economics with Elliott Ash.
+From 2023 to 2024, I worked at ETH Zurich as a Post-Doctoral researcher at the Center for Law & Economics with Elliott Ash.
 I completed my Ph.D. in Economics at the University of St.Gallen (summa cum laude, 2023), supervised by Roland Hodler.
-I visited the Paris School of Economics in 2021/2022, hosted by Ekaterina Zhuravskaya.
+I visited the Paris School of Economics in 2021 and 2022, hosted by Ekaterina Zhuravskaya.
 In 2019, I visited ETH Zurich, hosted by Elliott Ash.

 See my CV for more information.

-I am co-organizing the Monash-Warwick-Zurich-CEPR Text-As-Data Workshop series, together with Elliott Ash and Sascha O. Becker.
-The next edition takes place on September 16th & 17th, 2024 (online).
-Submit your paper or extended abstract here until 4 August.
+I am co-organizing the MPWZ-CEPR Text-As-Data Workshop series, together with Elliott Ash and Sascha O. Becker.
+The next edition will take place on 28 and 29 April 2025 (online-only).

-You can check out the programs of past editions.
+You can check out the programs of all past editions.

 Ministers Engage in Favoritism Too, with Noémie Zurlinden – Journal of Public Economics (2022)